-Companies involved in xTL fuel production include Sasol, Shell, Syntroleum, and Rentech.
+Companies involved in xTL fuel production include Sasol and Shell.
 Since the late 1990s, most major oil companies have announced plans to investigate producing diesel through gas-to-liquid processes.
-Sasol has announced plans for a commercial scale GTL plant in Lake Charles, LA, set to open in 2018.
-The U.S. Department of Energy and several national laboratories support xTL fuel production research and development.
+The U.S. Department of Energy (DOE) and several national laboratories support xTL fuel production research and development.

 - American Fuels Coalition

 - Fire in the Hole: Underground Coal Gasification (Lawrence Livermore National Laboratory)

 - Baseline Technical and Economic Assessment of a Commercial Scale Fischer-Tropsch Liquids Facility

 - From Biomass to Biofuels: NREL Leads the Way